Legends and myths regarding the Titanic: David Sarnoff, wireless reports and the use of SOS

 An often-quoted story that has been blurred between fact and fiction states that the first person to receive news of the sinking was David Sarnoff, who would later lead media giant RCA.
 In modified versions of this legend, Sarnoff was not the first to hear the news (though Sarnoff willingly promoted this notion), but he and others did staff the Marconi wireless station (telegraph) atop the Wanamaker Department Store in New York City, and for three days, relayed news of the disaster and names of survivors to people waiting outside.
 However, even this version lacks support in contemporary accounts.
 No newspapers of the time, for example, mention Sarnoff.
 Given the absence of primary evidence, the story of Sarnoff should be properly regarded as a legend.

-Despite popular belief, the sinking of Titanic was not the first time the internationally recognised Morse code distress signal "SOS" was used.
+Despite popular belief, the sinking of the Titanic was not the first time the internationally recognised Morse code distress signal "SOS" was used.
 The SOS signal was first proposed at the International Conference on Wireless Communication at Sea in Berlin in 1906.
 It was ratified by the international community in 1908 and had been in widespread use since then.
 However, the SOS signal was rarely used by British wireless operators, who preferred the older CQD code.
 First Wireless Operator Jack Phillips began transmitting CQD until Second Wireless Operator Harold Bride half jokingly suggested, "Send SOS; it's the new call, and this may be your last chance to send it."
 Phillips then began to intersperse SOS with the traditional CQD call.

-There are reports that, in 1936, a ham radio operator named Gordon Cosgrave claimed to be receiving long delayed echo SOS messages from the Carpathia and Titanic 24 years after their transmission.
+There are reports that, in 1936, a ham radio operator named Gordon Cosgrave claimed to be receiving long delayed echo SOS messages from the Carpathia and the Titanic 24 years after their transmission.